kalkih/mini-media-player/README.md

 $ cd mini-media-player && git checkout dev && npm install
 ```

-2. Make your changes to the source
+2. Make changes to the source

 3. Build the source by running
 ```console